DmitryGoroshko/word_hk_auto_test/README.md

 - make sure you have the English keyboard layout

 ### How it works?
+I did a little research on keyboard hotkey for the Word application.
+As far as I was able to find out, this application accepts the following combinations as hot keys:

 | # | Alt | Ctrl | Shift | Shift | B | Code|
 | --- | --- | --- | --- | --- | --- | --- |